Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we present our empirical evaluation in detail.
-We consider various quantitative and qualitative metrics to evaluate the correctness of feature attributions given by \name models as well as the faithfulness of \name models to the models they are meant to explain.
-We also evaluate \name models' ability to explain models manipulated to have arbitrary uninformative input gradients.
+We consider various quantitative and qualitative metrics to evaluate the correctness of feature attributions given by \name~ models as well as the faithfulness of \name~ models to the models they are meant to explain.
+We also evaluate \name~ models' ability to explain models manipulated to have arbitrary uninformative input gradients.
 Finally, we analyze the effect of the mask downscaling hyperparameter on attributions.
+Comparisons to additional baselines beyond those shown in Figure \ref{fig:qual_examples} are given in \ref{shapbcos}.

 \paragraph{Datasets.} \textbf{Hard MNIST:} The first is a harder variant of MNIST where the digit is randomly placed on a small subpatch of a colored background.
 Each sample also contains small distractor digits and random noise patches.
 For this dataset, we consider the signal to be all pixels contained within the large actual digit, and the distractor to be all pixels in the background, noise, and smaller digits. \textbf{Chest X-ray:} Second, we consider a semi-synthetic chest x-ray dataset for pneumonia classification \cite{kermany2018labeled}.
 To control exactly what information the model leverages such that we can create ground truth signal-distractor decompositions, we inject a spurious correlation into this dataset.
-We place a small, barely perceptible noise patch randomly at the top of each image in the ``normal" class.
+We randomly place a small, barely perceptible noise patch on each image in the ``normal" class.
 We confirm that the model relies only on the spurious signal during classification by testing the model's drop in performance when flipping the correlation (adding the noise patches to the ``pneumonia'' class) and seeing that the accuracy goes from 100\% to 0\%.
 As such, for this dataset, the signal is simply the noise patch and the distractor is the rest of the xray. \textbf{CelebA:} The last dataset is a subset of CelebA \cite{liu2018large} for hair color classification with classes \{dark hair, blonde hair, gray hair\}.
 We correlate the dark hair class with glasses to allow for qualitative evaluation of each methods' ability to recover spurious correlations.
 This dataset does not have a ground truth signal distractor decomposition, as there are many unknown discriminative spurious correlations the model may rely upon.